-(ii) the Qualified Certified Hazardous Materials Manager certifies, provided it is true and accurate, to the following statement: “I hereby certify that I am a Qualified Certified Hazardous Materials Manager as defined in the General Permit for Discharges of Miscellaneous Sewer Compatible (MISC) Wastewater from Industrial Users and as further specified in Section 3(b)(9) of such general permit.
+(ii) the Qualified Certified Hazardous Materials Manager certifies, provided it is true and accurate, to the following statement: “I hereby certify that I am a Qualified Certified Hazardous Materials Manager as defined in the General Permit for Discharges of Miscellaneous Sewer Compatible (MISC) Wastewater from Industrial Users..
 I am making this certification in connection with a registration under such general permit, submitted to the applicable POTW Authority by [INSERT NAME OF REGISTRANT] for an activity located at [INSERT ADDRESS OF PROJECT OR ACTIVITY].
 I have personally examined and am familiar with the information that provides the basis for this certification, including but not limited to all information described in Section 3(b)(9)(C) of such general permit, and I certify, based on reasonable investigation, including my inquiry of those individuals responsible for obtaining such information, that the information upon which this certification is based is true, accurate and complete to the best of my knowledge and belief.
 I further certify that I have made the affirmative determination required in accordance with Section 3(b)(9)(D)(ii) of this general permit and that my signing this certification constitutes conclusive evidence of my having made such affirmative determination.
 I understand that this certification may be subject to an audit by the commissioner in accordance with Section 22a-430b of the Connecticut General Statutes, and I agree to cooperate with the commissioner should such an audit be required, including, but not limited to providing information as may be requested in writing by the commissioner in connection with any such audit.
 I also understand that knowingly making any false statement in this certification may be punishable as a criminal offense, including the possibility of fine and imprisonment, under section 53a-157b of the Connecticut General Statutes and any other applicable law.”

 (10) Certification Requirements for Registrants and other Individuals